Oldsmobile Vista Cruiser: Third generation (1973–1977)

 The model's distinctive skylights gave way to boxy "Colonnade" styling, including the loss of the front door vent windows.
 A pop-up sunroof over the front seats was optional.

 In popular culture

-A 1969 Aztec Gold Vista Cruiser was a key component of That 70s Show, with the pilot of the series revolving around Red Forman's decision to pass the car down to his son, Eric Forman.
+A 1969 Aztec Gold Vista Cruiser was a key component of That '70s Show, with the pilot of the series revolving around Red Forman's decision to pass the car down to his son, Eric Forman.
 The car would remain a fixture through the series' eight-season run, with many key scenes occurring on or in the car.
-In the sequel series That 90s Show, Red gives the car to Eric and Donna's daughter, Leia for her 15th birthday.
+In the sequel series That '90s Show, Red gives the car to Eric and Donna's daughter, Leia for her 15th birthday.
 In 2016, Rod Authority named Eric's Vista Cruiser #22 on their list of the 50 greatest television automobiles.

-In the 2019 horror film The Curse of La Llorona, a blue with side woody trim first generation Vista Cruiser is featured as the family's car.